mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

 # Meaning of the likelihood indicators

-The likelihood indicator for a given security control is the likelihood that the service will be exploited in a calendar year due to the absence of the security control.
+The likelihood indicator for a given security control is the likelihood that a vulnerability in the service will be exploited in a calendar year due to the absence of the security control.

 The indicators use the [standard levels](https://wiki.mozilla.org/Security/Standard_Levels)